Pruning for Maximize Impact Sermon

 When God helps close the gap, we can become more focused.

 God moves closer through all sorts of means.
-Maybe the fact that you are watching this is in part something of God’s inspiration moving in your life to remind you to connect.
+Perhaps you are watching this as a result of God’s inspiration moving in your life to remind you to connect.
 God is near.
 Knows your frustrations.
 Trying to help you in this season.
 Look around.
 God works through people, the encouragers, the others who show up, who praise and pray and learn and put themselves out there to inspire you with the good they are doing.
 When you see someone’s pitches going wild, move closer.
 Gives strength in silence.

 The scriptures say God is as close to you as your very breathing.
 The word for Spirit is the same as breath.
 God has moved so close that God’s wisdom is in you.
 God’s compassion and mercy are with you.
 God’s peace within you.
 It’s right there for you to tap into any time, day or night.
 Everything you need in this world is already within you.